HelenGlover/Digital-Garden/_notes/independent-research.md

 ## Myths and Questions

 #### Are you just mad you’re not in academia?
-No :) In fact, I hope to return to academia to pursue a higher degree, either a master’s or a PhD.
+No :) In fact, one day, I would like to return to academia to pursue a higher degree, either a master’s or a PhD.
 That’s been a goal of mine since sophomore year.
-I see independent research not as a rejection of academia, but as a way to engage with it in a less traditional setting.
+I see independent research not as a rejection of academia, but as a way to keep engaging with it on my own terms in the meantime.
+Academia isn't the only path to research, and for those who can't or don't want to be in it, that shouldn't be the end.
 <br><br>

 #### Are you being paid?